modularml/mojo/CONTRIBUTING.md

 discussed and agreed upon by the project maintainers, please create a pull request into the `nightly` branch and include the following:

-- A short commit message.
+- A short commit title describing the change.
 - A detailed commit description that includes rationalization for the change and/or explanation of the problem that it solves, with a link to any relevant GitHub issues.